 The Australian building code lays out precise regulations for waterproofing bathroom spaces to ensure safe and sustainable designs.
 When cavity sliding doors are involved, two key areas require special attention:

-2. Cavity Throat: The cavity throat, where the door is housed, demands meticulous sealing.
+- Cavity Throat: The cavity throat, where the door is housed, may require extra sealing.
 This aspect is often overlooked, but water can infiltrate through the opening, compromising the adjacent areas.
 Implementing an effective seal at the cavity throat is a preventive measure against water ingress.

 Innovative Solutions for Water Management